jam0ra/Fairtrade-Rewards/README.md

 - [django-sass-processor](https://github.com/jrief/django-sass-processor)

 ## About ##
 FairXChange was created as part of StormHacks 2021.
-FairXChange won "Best Fair Trade Initiative Project".
+FairXChange won the "Best Fair Trade Initiative Project" award, for best spreading awareness about Fair Trade, improving the quality of Fair-Trade supply chains, and providing easier access to Fair Trade products.